DevKhalyd/videocalling_app_flutter/README.md

 # TODO

-- Test the notification when the app is terminated
+- Test the chat according to the data given

-Create test for:

-- History (Create a history record)

-Verify:

-- The chat needes wors who is expected

-So, from the history record the chat is created.
-So verify that works in a good way

 # Description